When do Sunday sales take place?

 Where can I find shelter in the harsh winter weather?

 Several Christmas markets have covered and partly heated areas, so there is nothing to stop you from going even when it’s raining or snowing: You will find shelter at the Christmas markets on Waisenhausplatz (Orphanage Square) and Münsterplatz (Minster Square), in the Chalet Alpenland on Kornhausplatz (Granary Square), at Øscår Elch in Ringgenpärkli and in the ice rink restaurant on Bundesplatz (Parliament Square).
 Of course, there are also countless cosy cafés and traditional vaulted cellars in Bern’s Old City where you can enjoy a hot chocolate or a warm soup.

 Where can I use the restroom free of charge?

-In addition to the public restrooms, there are twelve «Nette Toilette» («friendly toilets») in Bern, accessible free of charge.
+In addition to the public restrooms, there are a couple of «Nette Toilette» («friendly toilets») in Bern, accessible free of charge.
 These are existing facilities in restaurants and cafés and can be identified as «friendly toilets» by the red sticker at the entrance.
 An overview of all public and «friendly toilets» can be found under the following link.

 Where can I park my car?